 What do you mean when you say the lessons are “interactive”?

-We use a video overlay program called Mindstamp with each of our pre-recorded virtual workshop videos.
+We use a video overlay program called Mindstamp with each of our pre-recorded virtual workshops.
 Each pre-recorded video has a mix of multiple-choice, short-answer, and draw-on-the-screen interactions, which allow for the student to move at their own pace.
 Virtual lessons may include an activity piece that asks students to create something with common household items or a follow-up link to other activities or games related to the content of the virtual lesson.

 How are student response data recorded and used to preserve student privacy?

 Students are asked to provide the name of their school and teacher at the start of the program.
 Students do not share their name or contact information with the Ecology Center.
 Data cannot be traced back to an individual student.

 When a student answers the video’s interactive questions, Mindstamp records their responses under an anonymous viewer-name.
 This allows us to track how student responses vary without identifying individuals.
 Student responses are aggregated to help us identify whether the lesson is achieving learning goals or to identify areas where we could improve the program to enhance learning.